aws/aws-cli/awscli/examples/s3/sync.rst

 **Sync from local directory to S3 bucket**

 The following ``sync`` command syncs objects to a specified bucket and prefix from files in a local directory by uploading the local files to s3.
-A local file will require uploading if the local file does not exist under the specified bucket and prefix.
-A local file will also require uploading if the size of the local file is different than the size of the s3 object, or if the last modified time of the local file is newer than the last modified time of the s3 object.
+A local file will require uploading if one of the following conditions is true:

+* The local file does not exist under the specified bucket and prefix.
+* The size of the local file is different than the size of the s3 object.
+* The last modified time of the local file is newer than the last modified time of the s3 object.

 In this example, the user syncs the bucket ``mybucket`` to the local current directory.
 The local current directory contains the files ``test.txt`` and ``test2.txt``.
 The bucket ``mybucket`` contains no objects::

     aws s3 sync . s3://mybucket